stuti1410/learning_german/Grammar Tip/der_die_das_dem_den_des.md

 * Er hilft der Frau.
 (He helps the woman.)
 * Das Kind dankt dem Lehrer.
 (The child thanks the teacher.)

+### Tips
+* Prepositions like mit (always Dativ) and für (always Akkusativ).
+* Verbs like geben, helfen, danken often require Dativ for the indirect object.
 In everyday spoken German, Genitiv is less frequently used, and people often substitute it with Dativ + von:

 * Instead of: Das Auto des Mannes.